The Qur'anic View of Sharia, Jihad and War

 There is no slaughter, death, hatred and rage in Islam, nor in Christianity or in Judaism.
 Therefore, if someone says, "I learned from the Qur'an that I must kill, bomb and curse people" then he is lying, or has been mistaught.
 A radical who says he is a Muslim follows a faith invented solely for the purpose of killing, bombing and cursing.
 That invented faith does not stem from the Qur'an.

-The Holy Book they kiss and touch to their foreheads and hang on the wall may never actually have been read.
+The members of this superstitious faith may never actually have read our Holy Book, the Qur’an, which they kiss and touch to their foreheads and hang on the wall.
 That is the kind of faith in which everything is dark.
 It offers hatred instead of love, anger instead of affection, enmity instead of brotherhood, afflictions instead of beauty and ignorance instead of art, beauty, science and culture.
-It is easy to put a gun in the hand of someone who believes in such a faith.
+It is easy to put a gun in the hand of someone who believes in such a superstitious faith.
 It is easy to say, "That community are your enemies."
 It is easy to stir such a person up.
 It is easy to produce communities of rage.
-This terrible scourge, which exists not only in Islam but also in all the true faiths and even in Marxism, satanism and materialism, in short in all religions, ideologies and ways of thinking, is the scourge of radicalism and bigotry.

 Why does radicalism or bigotry exist?
 The answer is evident: Because that is what many people are taught.
 They know no other faith.
 That is all the radicals who appear in the name of Islam know as Islam.
 They have been left in ignorance, in a ghetto.
 They have been turned away from society, art and science.
 They have always been misinformed about the concept of "jihad" and have applied it wrongly because that is what they were taught.
 They have always imagined that by acting on what they were taught they were doing a good thing.
 They never even imagined they were actually harming themselves, their faith, their own families, their own peoples and, of course, others.
 However, the "jihad" described in the Qur'an is very much different than the picture of jihad painted by the radicals.